apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 network cables are all plugged into the same network switch, then the failure of that switch will take down your entire ensemble.

-Here are the steps to setting a server that will be part of an ensemble.
+Here are the steps to set a server that will be part of an ensemble.
 These steps should be performed on every host in the
 ensemble: